HenestrosaDev/audiotext/README.md

 - [ ] Add pre-commit config.
 - [ ] Add unit tests.
 - [ ] Add a percentage to the progress bar.
+- [ ] Do a web version with Django/Flask.

 You can propose a new feature creating an [issue](https://github.com/HenestrosaConH/audiotext/issues).